kpirikai/GRAD521_KpirikaiDMP_2026/index.md

 - Access control:	PI + Grad student (me).
 Managing permissions on shared drives; granting access to collaborators
 - Archiving and preservation:	PI + Grad student (me).
 Depositing final data in institutional repository (ScholarsArchive@OSU) after publication

 ## Data standards and metadata
+All metadata of samples used are well document in lab notebooks and drive files.
+Work is done with flies so there is no sensitive information that requires special case scenarios.
+Quality control is handled as described in roles and responsibilities to ensure robust and replicatable results.

 ## Storage and security
 Primary storage location	Backup location(s)